Treating Specific Conditions -- Alternative methods that have worked for some

 Signs and Symptoms of Food Sensitivity

 Watch for what you crave--it may lead you right to your food allergy.
 I loved bread, the more whole-grain the better.
 I loved McDonalds.
 Guess what?!
-Even their french-fries contain gluten!
-Some beans from some manufacturers contain modified food starch.
+Even their french-fries contain gluten or are cross-contaminated with things fried in the same oil.
+Some manufacturers' beans contain modified food starch.
 You should become the best label-reader ever!

 FAST FOOD RESTAURANTS/MENU ITEMS

-Most Mexican restaurants are okay if you stay away from the flour tortillas, chimicangas, etc. I have no problem with tamales (corn meal) and enchiladas (corn tortilla).
+Most Mexican restaurants are okay if you stay away from the flour tortillas.
+I have no problem with tamales (corn meal) and enchiladas (corn tortilla).
+However, they probably do not have a dedicated fryer.
+If you are extremely intolerant, this might be a problem.

 Many restaurants have become enlightened to the gluten-free diet and are willing to accomodate your needs and make substitutions and recommendations.
 Red Lobster was especially helpful when I told them of my condition.
 Uno's in Greenwood has a gluten free menu and goes out of their way to keep items pure.
 They won't even serve gluten-and non-gluten foods at the same time!